3rd Grade Curriculum

 Drama

-In third grade, the students perform The Trojan War play, a story from their history lessons with a hilariously witty twist; they also present an endearing and delightfully hilarious adaptation of Charlotte’s Web, a culmination of their literature unit.
-The students progress from simple staging in The Trojan War—much of the action is narrated, there are few exits and entrances, and few to no personal props—to a more complicated staging in Charlotte’s Web—where there is less narration, more use of personal props, and an increased number of entrances and exits.
-Teachers are available for prompting so that students feel secure to take chances in honing their craft on stage, but the aim is for students to perform the plays with confidence and with very little to no assistance.
-This confidence is gained through learning proper character detective work, personally identifying with their given roles, and being “in the moment” while honoring the author’s intentions.
+In third grade, the students perform The Trojan War play, a story from their history lessons with a playfully witty twist; they also present an endearing and delightfully hilarious adaptation of Charlotte’s Web, a culmination of their literature unit.
+The students progress from simple staging in The Trojan War—much of the action is narrated, there are few exits and entrances, and few personal props—to a more complicated staging in Charlotte’s Web—where there is less narration, more use of personal props, and an increased number of entrances and exits.
+Teachers are available for prompting so that students feel secure to take chances in honing their craft on stage, but the aim is for students to perform the plays with confidence and with very little assistance.
+This confidence is gained through learning proper character analysis, personally identifying with their given roles, and being “in the moment” while honoring the author’s intentions.
 They learn that this character study is bottomless and only grows more rich with every rehearsal.
 As distinctly Christian thespians, they are pointed back to Christ as they study the behavior of human beings, the one creation made in God’s very own image.

 Physical Education